Rapptz/cpp-sublime-snippet/README.md

 - Type Install and you'll see "Package Control: Install Package"
 - Type "C++ Snippets" and it should be the first result.

-The other and more arguably harder way to install the package is to go to your package directory and run
+The other and arguably harder way to install the package is to go to your package directory and run

 `git clone https://github.com/Rapptz/cpp-sublime-snippet.git`